python/mypy/docs/source/command_line.rst

 .. option:: --allow-redefinition

     By default, mypy won't allow a variable to be redefined with an unrelated type.
-This flag enables redefinion of a variable with an arbitrary type *in some contexts*: only redefinitions within the same block and nesting depth as the original definition are allowed.
+This flag enables redefinition of a variable with an arbitrary type *in some contexts*: only redefinitions within the same block and nesting depth as the original definition are allowed.
     Example where this can be useful: